-in their Institutional Equities division and has also 14 worked with Tata Motors and CRISIL.
-Mr. Ashish Ongari Co-Fund Manager for Equity Portion 29 B.Tech Mr. Ashish has overall six years of experience in financial services, specializing in algorithmic trading and quantitative research.
-He holds a B.Tech from NITK, Surathkal, and has previously worked as a trader at Capitalmind and a quant analyst at Investmint.
-His expertise lies in factor investing, systematic trading, and portfolio optimization.
-360 ONE Flexicap Fund, 360 ONE ELSS Tax Saver Nifty 50 Index Fund, 360 ONE Quant Fund and 360 ONE Focused Equity Fund.
-Mr. Milan Mody Fund Manager for Debt Portion 47 MBA Finance, B.Com Mr. Milan Mody has over 20 years of work experience in the Fixed Income market.
+Name of the Fund Manager Age (Years) Educational Qualification Years of Experience Other Schemes Managed Mr. Milan Mody 45 MBA Finance, B.Com Mr. Milan Mody has over 20 years of work experience in the Fixed Income market.
 Prior to joining 360 ONE Asset Management Limited, he was associated with ITI Asset Management Limited as Fixed Income Fund Manager for three years.
 His previous experience includes working with Darashaw, Birla Sun-life Securities, Sahara Life Insurance and Zyin Research Pvt.
-Ltd. 360 ONE Liquid Fund, 360 ONE Dynamic Bond Fund Mr. Manumaharaj Saravanaraj Age: 24 years Co Fund Manager for Debt Portion 25 B.E Mr. Saravanraj completed his B.E from Kumaraguru College of Technology, Coimbatore in 2021 and MBA from IIM Lucknow in 2023.
-He is working with the Listed Equities team at 360 ONE Asset as an Equity research analyst.
-He has done research in Tracks Telecom, Textile and IT sectors.
-360 ONE Liquid Fund and 360 ONE Dynamic Bond Fund.
+Ltd. 360 ONE Dynamic Bond Fund and debt portion of 360 ONE Balanced Hybrid Fund Mr. Manumaharaj Saravanaraj 24 B.E from Kumaraguru College of Technology, Coimbatore and MBA from IIM Lucknow He is working with the Listed Equities team at 360 ONE Asset as an Equity research analyst.
+He has done research in Tracks Telecom, Textile and IT sectors Co Fund Manager of 360 ONE Dynamic Bond Fund and debt portion of 360 ONE Balanced Hybrid Fund